ApolloAuto/apollo/README.md

 [**Apollo 6.0:**](docs/quickstart/apollo_6_0_quick_start.md)

 Apollo 6.0 incorporates new deep learning models to enhance the capabilities for certain Apollo modules.
-This version works seamlessly with new addtions of data pipeline services to better serve Apollo developers.
+This version works seamlessly with new additions of data pipeline services to better serve Apollo developers.
 Apollo 6.0 is also the first version to integrate certain features as a demonstration of our continuous exploration and experimentation efforts towards driverless technology.

 ![image alt text](docs/demo_guide/images/Apollo_6_0.png)